AchillesKarki/Nepali-Android-Keyboard/README.md

 # Nepali-Android-Keyboard

-NepaliLipi is an android application which is used to type Nepali (Devanagari) language scripts.
+This is an android application which is used to type Nepali (Devanagari) language scripts.
 It includes traditional Romanized layout as well as qwerty layout.

 ## Local Deployment